-NOTE: Usually, only credits earned at regionally accredited colleges or universities are eligible to transfer to Centralia College.
+NOTE: Credits earned at regionally accredited colleges or universities are eligible to transfer to Centralia College.

 APPLICATION FOR CREDIT EVALUATION

 Centralia College uses a two-step process to determine which transfer credits apply to Centralia College degrees or certificates.
 Students must: